fbpx Skip to content

 People who breathe polluted air have a greater risk of developing respiratory or infectious diseases.
 These conditions make people more susceptible to COVID-19.
 In Italy, the risk of dying from the virus was almost three times higher in the most polluted regions.

 Air pollution is one the most urgent and deadly global challenges.
 And the problem is getting worse.
-By 2060, air pollution could cause up up to 9 million early deaths each year.
+By 2060, air pollution could cause up to 9 million early deaths each year.
 The OECD and World Bank project the annual welfare costs associated with these premature deaths will cost the global economy $18–25 trillion.

 But there is a clear solution that will improve the health of people, the planet and the economy.